Gunpreetk34/Text-to-specch-convertor/README.md

-It converts text to speech using htm, css and javascript.
+It converts text to speech using html, css and javascript.